AqwamCreates/DataPredict/docs/DataPredictLibrariesLicensingAgreements.md

 * I do not entertain "proof of value" requests.
 You can read the reasons [here](WhyIDoNotEntertainProofOfValueRequests.md).

 * I do not negotiate for the purchase of the whole DataPredict ecosystem.
-However, I am open for partnerships for game ML consultation businesses with 500 USD per game setup fee, provided that your clients do not have an existing agreement.
+However, I am open for partnerships for game ML consultation businesses where:

+   * If your client has already paid extra 500 USD (to remove 3-months cool-off) on top of these license, then you may consult with your clients without additional cost.

+      * To avoid a loophole where clients can just get 2% only from me and then skip 500 USD charge by immediately consulting you.

+   * Otherwise, you bear the 500 USD cost upfront.

 ### Definitions